Master of Arts in Theology – General Studies

 The Master of Arts in Theology (M.A.
 Theology) concentration in General Studies is available either On Campus or 100% Online.

-Holy Apostles requires M.A. in Theology candidates to complete a six-credit co-requisite sequence of PHS 607 Philosophy for Theologians and DTH 600 Faith and Revelation along with a twelve credit core curriculum within the program.
+Holy Apostles College and Seminary requires M.A. in Theology candidates to complete a six-credit co-requisite sequence of PHS 607 Philosophy for Theologians and DTH 600 Faith and Revelation along with a twelve credit core curriculum within the program.
 The core courses are as follows:

 - SAS 651 Synoptic Gospels

 - DTH 731 One & Triune God

 - MTH 611 Fundamental Moral Theology I